MES architecture

 The MESkit implementation pattern

 MESkit places the tool layer between both clients and persistence.
-The frontend, Operator Assistant, Quality Analyst, and Production Planner all call typed functions validated with schemas before execution against Supabase.
+The frontend, Ask MESkit, Quality Monitor, and Production Planner all call typed functions validated with schemas before execution against Supabase.

-Because tools are typed and testable, the same function can be used in server actions, agent registrations, and isolated tests.
+Because tools are typed and testable, the same function can be used in server actions, smart feature registrations, and isolated tests.
 This is how MESkit keeps behavior consistent across Build, Configure, Run, and Monitor workflows.

 The result is simple: every button has a voice equivalent, and every voice command has the same guardrails as a button.